Kelana Jaya LRT station: Bus services

-Kelana Jaya LRT station is also a rapidKL bus hub for the surrounding areas of Petaling Jaya.
-To serve this purpose, there is a major bus stop located opposite the expressway on the northbound carriageway, linked to the station by a pedestrian bridge.
-Buses depart from the station on the southbound carriageway, but many buses drop their passengers at the bus stop as this avoids congestion in the station bus terminal.
+Kelana Jaya station is also a Rapid KL bus hub for the surrounding areas of Petaling Jaya.
+To serve this purpose, there is a major bus stop located opposite the expressway on the northbound carriageway, linked to the station by the overhead pedestrian bridge.
+Buses depart from the station on the southbound carriageway, but many buses drop their passengers at the bus stop to avoids congestion in the station bus terminal.
 This station also offer a bus route to Bandar Utama MRT station.